 Shortlisted for BIM Initiative of the Year

-The latest BIMnet event took place on the 18th July at Bespoke Careers .
+The latest BIMnet event took place on the 27th March at Bespoke Careers and was sponsored by eRDS Solutions & Services Ltd..
 A copy of the presentation can be accesses via the link below.

 Registration to the next BIMnet will be open as soon as the date is confirmed.